 The Food’s the Thing

-Year after year, diners seem to have chosen favorites — a crowd shows for Monday’s Blue Plate Special — Meat Loaf and Mashed Potatoes, but Sunday’s Chicken Pot Pie seems equally popular - reserve ahead to be sure of getting one.
-Here’s all of our Blue Plate Specials at Sly’s.
-Some Saturday nights we have sold out of the slow braised Short Ribs of Beef Jardiniére - even with twenty portions.
+Already, diners seem to have chosen favorites — a crowd shows for Monday’s Blue Plate Special — Meat Loaf and Mashed Potatoes, but Sunday’s Chicken Pot Pie seems equally popular.
+Here’re all of our Blue Plate Specials at Sly’s.

 Mama's Brussels Sprouts and Leaves